 At Aongatete it is all down to predator control, which is so conspicuously lacking from the rest of the Kaimai Mamaku forests.
 The native birds could manage quite well by themselves but they can’t cope with rats, cats, dogs, pigs, possums and stoats.
 Animals in other countries have evolved with these predators and they can cope, but naïve New Zealand species can’t.

 “The situation is desperate,” Dr Wright said in her report.
 The Commissioner recommends genetic techniques, ongoing 1080 use and the control or eradication of millions of feral cats.

 The source of feral cats is pet owners.
 Never dump your unwanted cat or her kittens.
-If you can’t find them ano ther home, do the right thing and take them to the vet to be euthanised.
-To leave them at the road end is cruel and cowardly.
-Most dumped felines starve to death but the few that survive will become feral cats, breeding wild kittens, to be hunted and reviled through no fault of their own.
+If you can’t find them another home, do the right thing and take them to the vet to be euthanised.
+To leave them at the end of a road is cruel and cowardly.
+Most dumped felines starve to death but the few that survive become feral cats, breeding wild kittens, to be hunted and reviled through no fault of their own.